mrismanaziz/Reforestation/README.md

-## When do doctors get angry?
-When they run out of patients.
+## What do you get when you cross a pig and a pineapple?
+A porky pine